TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/05_lesson/lesson.md

 Students will be able to...
 * Define and identify:
 * Read and understand longer programs involving loops
-* assess their knowledge about looping
+* Demonstrate their knowledge of looping

 ##Materials/Preparation
 * [Quiz]